Underwriting Compliance Guide: 1. Introduction

 d.
 A brief history of noncommercial broadcasting in America

-When the NCE service was first created, the status was afforded mainly to accredited schools.
-In a 1939 case, Moody Bible Institute was denied NCE status because their educational program was not an actual school.
+When the NCE (then just called "Educational") service was first created in the 1930s, the status was afforded mainly to accredited school systems that were going to use the station to broadcast academic programming to classrooms.
+In a 1939 case, Moody Bible Institute was denied NCE status because their educational program was not an actual school system and programming was intended to be heard solely by the public and not "multiple units" of a school system.
+(7 FCC 491 (1939)).
 In fact, §73.503(a) of the rules which discusses the basic eligibility of NCE licensees has not changed in 80 years.
 Over the years, the Commission would make various policy decisions that would shape the requirements to be NCE.
 This would include the requirement of having a school as long as the broadcast station was being used to advance the organization’s educational program.
 This included faith-based organizations.
 One of the most known decisions was RM-2493, a petition that challenged the ability for religious organizations to be NCE licensees.
 While the FCC confirmed that a religious broadcaster can be considered NCE, it spawned many urban legends stating that the FCC was trying to ban religious programs from TV.
-To this day, the FCC gets inquiries from concerned citizens about RM-2493.
+To this day, the FCC still gets inquiries from concerned citizens about RM-2493.

 In 1970, those who underwrote programs could only be identified at the beginning and end of the program.
 Those who funded the operation of the station’s operation could only be identified three times per day.
 In 1970, only the name of the person or organization could be identified. and the rules specifically prohibited announcing any product or service which it may have a connection.
 Later in the year, the rules would be changed again to permit programs lasting longer than one hour to include underwriter acknowledgement once per hour and for station operations, one (and only one) underwriter could be mentioned per hour.